softwaremill/mqperf/README.md

 By running the ‘run-all’ command, Terragrunt recursively looks through all the subfolders of the current working directory, finds all folders with a terragrunt.hcl file and runs terragrunt apply in each of those folders concurrently.

-## Deploying a single module
+## Deploying a single component
-1. Navigate to the single module/app folder (e.g. live/eks) `cd live/eks`.
+1. Navigate to the single component/app folder (e.g. live/eks) `cd live/eks`.
 2. Run `terragrunt plan` to preview the changes
 3. Run `terragrunt apply` to execute the actions.